 From June 1999 till early November 2017 we had a Toyota LandCruiser Prado Snowy (90 series).
 In November 2017 we purchased a 2016 LandCruiser 200 Sahara which had only 14,000 kilometres on the clock.
 The following details how we have set it up for towing our dive boat and for off-road expeditions.

 The only gearbox available (apart from the "poverty pack" GX) is a 6 speed automatic with permanent four wheel drive.
 This is far from perfect as I will detail later.
 It also has some amazing features, traction control, stability control, crawl control, Kinetic Dynamic Suspension System, active (radar) cruise control and much more.
-There are even four cameras giving views forward, to the rear and on both sides (I reckon there are five, but the manual says four).
+There are even four cameras giving views forward, to the rear and on both sides.
 This is amazing for parking and off-road work in tight sections of tracks.

-The car inside is also brilliant, with leather seats (heated), climate control air conditioning, a fantastic sound system, electric seats, heated seats, cooled seats and so much more I cannot list it all.
+The car inside is also brilliant, with leather seats (heated and cooled), climate control air conditioning, a fantastic sound system, electric seats and so much more I cannot list it all.
 Lots of its features are not even mentioned on the Toyota website or brochure.

 Wheels and Tyres